Three7vn/desthetik/README.md

 # Idea to world-class system design in seconds, not weeks.

-Desthetik is an open-source system design agent.
+Desthetik is an open-source system design co-pilot.

 ## The Problem